webforj/webforj-documentation/docs/components/fields/date-time-field.md

 The `DateTimeField` class provides a user interface component that allows the user to enter both a date and a time, including the year, month, and day, as well as the time in hours and minutes.
 It offers the flexibility to validate the input or use a special date-time picker interface.

+### Usages

+The `DateTimeField` is best used in scenarios where capturing or displaying both date **and** time is essential to the user interface or application functionality.
+Here are some examples of when to use the `DateTimeField`:

+1. **Event Scheduling and Calendars**: If time of day is in important factor in applications that involve event scheduling, appointment booking, or managing calendars then a `DateTimeField` is the proper component to use.

+2. **Form Inputs**: When designing forms that require date and time inputs, using a `DateTimeField` simplifies the selection process for users.
+This is particularly useful for applications that collect user data or require scheduling with specific times.

+3. **Data Logging and Timestamps**: Applications that involve data logging or capturing timestamps require `DateTimeFields` to record the date and time when events occur or when data is submitted.

+4. **Task Management and Deadlines**: `DateTimeFields` are valuable in applications that involve task management or setting deadlines where both the date and time are relevant for accurate scheduling.

 ### Constructors

 The `DateTimeField` class has four constructors: